RaspAP/raspap-docs/docs/issues.md

 If you have installed other software packages on top of RaspAP, particularly those related to networking such as TOR or Pi-hole, please test RaspAP first on a clean install before reporting an issue.

+## External hardware
+RaspAP has been rigorously tested on the above supported distros and devices using the onboard wireless chipsets.
+While many good external wireless USB adapters, or "dongles", are available, a substantial number lack in-kernel driver support or are otherwise unsuitable for this project.
+It is not practical, or even possible, to individually test every dongle on the market with this project.
+For this reason, issues that concern external wireless adapters, or request troubleshooting of these devices, will not be considered.

+If you suspect a driver problem with your USB adapter, [RaspAP tools](https://github.com/RaspAP/raspap-tools#install-missing-wlan-driver-modules) can assist you with installing missing WLAN driver modules.
+Beyond this, your best avenue for troubleshooting are the public forums mentioned above.

 ## Default settings
 One of RaspAP's most popular features is the [Quick Installer](quick.md), which gets an AP up and running quickly and with a minimum of hassle.
 This works by applying a known-good [default configuration](defaults.md) that has been validated in testing with the project's supported devices.
 When the project [prerequisites](index.md#quick-start) are followed, an AP with wired ethernet (`eth0`) or managed mode (`wlan0`) Wifi client AP will be functional with the default settings.